5 Ways to improve your sleep and fertility while trying to conceive (ttc)

 1. Lifestyle Changes

 Our lifestyle can be a challenge.
-In modern society, we as women often wear many hats – the work hat, the household hat, the parental hat, to name a few.
+In modern society, we as women often wear many hats – the work hat, the household hat, the ‘when are you going to have children?-hat’, to name a few.
 Sitting in front of screens deplete our yin, as do being in air conditioning or artificial heating.
 Often we need to examine our lifestyle to see if it is conducive to allowing rest and replenishment.
 We may need to slow down and be reflective on what our lifestyle is doing to our health and make the necessary changes.

 We can build up blood and yin of our body through diet.
 Animal products are the quickest way to build blood.
 However there are also lots of vegetarian foods that will build blood and yin, such as barley, sweet potato, mung beans, beetroot and avocado, to name a few.
 Although plant based foods take a lot longer to replenish depleted yin and blood.